GridPlus/lattice-connect-v2/README.md

 <img src="assets/banner.png" />

 # 👋 Introduction

+By default, [Lattice1](https://gridplus.io/lattice) devices are configured to use GridPlus' cloud services to connect apps and route messages.
+However, **Lattice Connect V2** allows you to disconnect your Lattice1 from the GridPlus cloud and run the services locally instead.
+Note that your Lattice1 still needs to be on your WiFi network in order to route local messages, as Lattice Connect V2 runs on your computer and thus must connect to your Lattice1 over LAN.

-This open-source project provides [Lattice<sup>1</sup>](https://gridplus.io/lattice) owners a HTTP server which they manage themselves, and that will proxy all messages between the device over their own local network, as an alternative to relying on the vendor-provided routing service.
+This open-source project provides [Lattice1](https://gridplus.io/lattice) owners a HTTP server which they manage themselves, and that will proxy all messages between the device over their own local network, as an alternative to relying on the vendor-provided routing service.

-By default, communication between apps and a Lattice<sup>1</sup> route through cloud infrastructure provided by [GridPlus](https://gridplus.io).
-Any messages sent to, and from, your device will always be encrypted and remain secure; however, we believe Lattice<sup>1</sup> owners should be able to manage this service themselves, if they so choose.
+By default, communication between apps and a Lattice1 route through cloud infrastructure provided by [GridPlus](https://gridplus.io).
+Any messages sent to, and from, your device will always be encrypted and remain secure; however, we believe Lattice1 owners should be able to manage this service themselves, if they so choose.

 ### 🔗 Related Links
  - [📢 Discord](https://twitter.com/gridplus)